 Certain property, plant and equipment components and intangible assets are written down over time and charged to revenue.
 IFRS allows the Council to choose the asset life over which this write down occurs as well as the depreciation method.
-The following assets are depreciated on a straight line basis over their individually assessed useful life, unless otherwise stated:
+The following assets are depreciated on a straight line basis over their individually assessed useful life:

+- Buildings, dwellings

-- Buildings, dwellings, vehicles, plant, furniture and equipment. - Infrastructure and Community are depreciated over 25 years. - Intangible assets are depreciated over 5 years.
+- Infrastructure and Community assets

+- Vehicles, plant, furniture and equipment

+- Intangible assets